A Guide to Berberine’s Blood Sugar Benefits

 Like turmeric, Berberine has a deep, vibrant yellow color.
 And while its powerful therapeutic compounds are linked to an assortment of benefits, such as a healthier heart and gut, it’s how berberine benefits blood sugar, metabolism, mood, and supports weight loss that we’ll explore here.

 What is Berberine?

 Native to China and India, berberine is a naturally occurring alkaloid found within the rhizome, root, and stem bark of plants such as tree turmeric, goldenseal (Hydrastis Canadensis), goldthread (Coptis chinensis), barberry (Berberis vulgaris), and Oregon grape (Berberis aquifolium).

 Berberine’s therapeutic properties are believed to be antimicrobial and anti-inflammatory and produce anti-oxidative activity.

-Plant alkaloids are a class of active compounds proven to have physiological effects on humans and have been adopted into Western medicine, the most recognizable being morphine and ephedrine.
+Plant alkaloids are a class of active compounds proven to have physiological effects on humans and have been adopted into Western medicine.

 History of Berberine

 The clay tablet of an Assyrian emperor from 650 B.C. depicts the first recorded use of barberry fruit as a blood-purifying agent.
 Berberine has been used in Chinese and Ayurvedic medicine, and Native American healing rituals for centuries.

 Within Ayurveda, considered to be the oldest healing science, berberine has enjoyed over 1,000 years of use.
 In traditional Ayurvedic medicine, berberine is used for an assortment of health concerns, from calming indigestion and hemorrhoids, to minimizing obesity and dysentery.[*]